 As a side hustler opportunity is at every corner.
 Since 2004 I’ve done a bunch of different side hustles myself from multilevel marketing to blogging.

 Someone emailed me asking if I offered Amazon private label product research.
-After a few emails with this person he said he would pay me $400 to research 3 product for him.
+After a few emails with this person, he said he would pay me $400 to research 3 products for him.

 What is Opportunity Cost

 So what is opportunity cost you might ask?
 Many financial professionals use opportunity cost as a way to determine risk when it comes to investments but that is not the opportunity cost I’m talking about here.